HappyFunCorp/harvest-airtable-data-sync/readme.md

 Assumes you've used StitchData to house the Harvest data into postgres.

+# What it  does

+* pulls in and stores Clients and Projects based on SQL queries
+* Updates specific fields for matching records for each table
+* Creates new records in each table if not found

+# Get started

 Requires a `.env` file with the following variables:

 ```